What is Electronic Data Interchange?

 Invoices (EDI 810)

-Electronic invoices streamline accounts payable and receivable processes.
-Automating invoice generation and submission accelerates payment cycles and improves financial accuracy.
+Electronic invoices that speed up accounts payable and receivable.
+Automating invoice creation and submission shortens payment cycles and improves financial accuracy.

 Advance Ship Notices (EDI 856)

-A notification sent from suppliers to buyers detailing shipment contents, expected delivery dates, and tracking information.
-This document helps recipients prepare for incoming deliveries and improves warehouse efficiency.
+A notice from a supplier detailing shipment contents, delivery dates, and tracking.
+It helps the recipient prepare for incoming deliveries and run a tighter warehouse.

 Payment Remittance Advice (EDI 820)

-A document used to automate payment reconciliation, detailing which invoices have been paid and any adjustments made.
+A document that supports payment reconciliation by listing which invoices were paid and any adjustments applied.

 Inventory Reports (EDI 846)